 Sore throat and difficulty swallowing

 Inhalation anthrax develops when you breathe in anthrax spores.
-It's the most deadly way to contract the disease, and even with treatment, it is often fatal.
-Initial signs and symptoms of inhalation anthrax include:
+It's the most deadly form of the disease, and is often fatal, even with treatment.
+Initial signs and symptoms include:

-Flu-like symptoms, such as sore throat, mild fever, fatigue and muscle aches, which may last a few hours or days
+Flu-like symptoms for a few hours or days, such as sore throat, mild fever, fatigue and muscle aches

 Mild chest discomfort